Board of the Institute (BoI)

 Prof Maseka Lesaoana, PhD: President of the South African Statistical Association

-Maseka Lesaoana, professor in the Department of Statistics at the University of Limpopo, was elected Vice-President of the South African Statistical Association (SASA) during the annual general meeting of the association in 2017, and became SASA President in 2018.
+Maseka Lesaoana, professor in the Department of Statistics and Operations Research at the University of Limpopo, was elected Vice-President of the South African Statistical Association (SASA) during the annual general meeting of the association in 2017, and became SASA President in 2018.
 Prof Lesaoana’s research interests are in Applied Statistics and Operations Research.

 Past Chairpersons of the ICCSSA Board